earlbingham/FlexionCodeReview/README.md

 tests/addStudentResponseCorrect - Createa a new student response that will have correct output value

+tests/temperatures/ - Test scripts to test a student response that calculate temperature conversions correctly

-tests/correct/ - Test scripts to test a student response that will have correct output value
+tests/volumes/ - Test scripts to test a student response that calculate volume conversions correctly

 tests/incorrect/ - Test scripts to test a student response that will have incorrect output value